138paulmiller/Mancala-AI-Bot/README.md

 # Mancala Rules

 There are many variations of rules for Mancala since it is a very old game.
 The particular rules we used allows for each AI to calculate a path to victory fairly.
-By fairly, we mean that some variations of this game are not perfect and allow for an extremely calculate first move that is capable of ending the game.
+By fairly, we mean that some variations of this game are not perfect and allow for an extremely calculated first move that is capable of ending the game.
 [Here is an example of a MatLab script that will win in one turn if played  first](https://blogs.mathworks.com/loren/2017/05/22/how-to-win-all-marbles-in-mancala-on-your-first-move-with-matlab/#a7d8ead7-8e1a-499d-b104-2a7d385db486).
 So, the set of rules we chose allow for a fun experience against the AI.

 ### Setup
 There are 12 slots and 2 bowls on each board.
 This is a 2-player game where each player has six slots and one bowl.
 The six slots closest to each player is theirs and each player's bowl is on the right.
 There are 48 pebbles total, and to start four pebbles are dropped into each of the twelve slots.